 3 Tesla Human MRI

 The facility is unique in Australia in housing two state-of-the-art 3 tesla MRI scanners both dedicated to research.
 The facility is located at the Melbourne Brain Centre adjacent to the Austin Hospital in Heidelberg.
 Direct access between the facility and hospital inpatient buildings provides unique clinical research and educational opportunities.
-Equipment includes a Siemens Skyra MRI scanner with a wide 70cm bore, and a 60cm bore Siemens TRIO MRI scanner.
+Equipment includes a Siemens Skyra MRI scanner with a wide 70cm bore, and a 60cm bore Siemens PRISMA MRI scanner with high gradient strength (80 mT/m @ 200 T/m/s - particularly advantageous for diffusion imaging).
 These MRI scanners are utilised with dedicated head coils to perform internationally competitive research involving advanced anatomical imaging studies, functional MRI (fMRI), simultaneous EEG-fMRI, MR Spectroscopy (MRS), perfusion MRI, and diffusion MRI.
 In addition to 64, 32, 20, 12 and single-channel head coils, the state of the art scanners are also equipped with specialised MRI coils for body & extremity imaging studies.
 Computer controlled visual and auditory presentation equipment, subject response devices and physiological monitoring are available for use in functional MRI studies.

 A wide range of projects are being undertaken at the facility, including study of the healthy brain and a variety of clinical conditions such as epilepsy, stroke, mental health, neurodegeneration (including Alzheimer's disease), concussion, brain lesions, sleep apnoea, dyslexia and speech disorders.
 Studies include investigation of brain structure & function, including cognition (e.g. language, speech, memory, emotion & music), motor & sensory functions.
 Subjects range from children through to the elderly.
 There are also research studies underway aimed at improving neuroimaging technology, neurosurgical planning and deep brain stimulation.